 Everywhere you go in Vancouver right now, there are trees in full bloom, showcasing their white and pink magnificence.

-Last year, I made these Strawberry Matcha Doughnuts that were inspired by the colours of cherry blossoms which were a huge hit.
+I’ve made Strawberry Matcha Doughnuts that were inspired by the colours of cherry blossoms which were a huge hit.

 Thus, Sakura Cherry Blossom Matcha Doughnuts!